 State authorization refers to the processes institutions must follow to ensure all legislative requirements are met in all states where Clemson University students are located.
 Clemson University is a SARA approved institution and follows the required guidelines.
 For more information about SARA, please visit the SARA website.

-Clemson University online programs currently lead to the recommendation of licensure or certification in the state of South Carolina.
-For students outside of SC interested in academic programs that lead to professional licensure or certifications, it is imperative you understand the regulations for your state PRIOR to enrolling in any academic program.
+Clemson University programs currently lead to the recommendation of licensure or certification in the state of South Carolina.
+For students outside of SC interested in academic programs or courses that lead to professional licensure, certifications, or contain field experiences (internships, co-ops, clinical or student teaching placements, etc.), it is imperative you understand the regulations for your state PRIOR to enrolling in any academic program or course.
 For your convenience, please check on the licensing requirements for the state where you will seek employment.
-If you experience difficulty finding the licensure requirements for a specific state, please contact the program's advisor for help.
+If you experience difficulty finding the requirements for a specific state, please contact the program's advisor for help.

 Clemson University works to provide global access to its online programs.
 It is the student’s responsibility to understand current circumstances or special requirements of whether the online degree selected will be recognized in the country of residence; how the collection of student data may be used in your country; and, whether you will be subject to additional withholding taxes in addition to the price of tuition.
 International students considering an academic program that leads to a professional license should first confirm with the appropriate professional licensing board in their country of residence whether a Clemson University degree is recognized when seeking licensure or certification.